 Day Habilitation Programs

-PDI operates day facilities in both Dover and Clarksville.
+PDI operates day facilities in the Middle Tennessee area.
 Individuals outcome measures are the criteria used to develop their individualized program for services.
 The Adult Day Habilitation Programs provide services to adults age 22 and older with a diagnosis of intellectual disabilities.
 Services include assessments, developmental and vocational training, behavior management, transportation, follow-along, community service employment contracts and federal contracts at Ft.
 Campbell.

 “Respite” refers to short term, temporary care provided to people with disabilities in order that their families can take a break from the daily routine of caregiving.
 Unlike child care, respite services may sometimes involve overnight care for an extended period of time.